soulgraph/soulscript-spec/spec/SPEC.md

 # Soulscript specification v0.1-draft
 > [!WARNING]
 > Here be dragons.
 This is very much a work in progress, and meant as a starting point for community contributions.
+The soulgraph playground may not support all of these definitions yet.

 ## 1. Introduction